metrorailings/OwlBlog/content/posts/2022-circa-millions-week-4-predictions.md

 ***

-Watching the Chargers play last week, I still see opposing rushers
+Watching the Chargers play last week, I still see opposing rushers having a lovely time just running up yards against them.
+If Dameon Pierce is given more leash here, Houston's ground game should help them find some points here.

+On top of that, this offense isn't the same now that Herbert is still recovering from rib cartilage issues.
+If Jerry Hughes, Rasheem Green, and the rest of Houston's feisty defense can harangue Herbert, expect the man to make some mistakes.